StepanMelnik/SpringMicroservices/README.md

 ### Kubernetes

+This is another story.

+The project supports Spring Cloud Netflix solution.
+The project works in docker-compose container and communicates with Eureka server that provides service discovery and client-side load balancing by Ribbon.

+Kubernetes works with service discovery and load balancing on its own.
+It means we should migrate the project to k8s cluster to get the project working.

+There is a few solutions to do it:
+  * disable Ribbon load balancer and move Eureka service to manage external access to the service in a cluster by load balancing
+  * use Spring Cloud Kubernetes integration

+But this is out of scope of the project.

+Anyway k8s scripts added to have a vision how it would work.

+#### Deploy ####

 Kubernetes deployment configuration is described in **spring-microservices-*-[service|server]\src\main\k8s\spring-microservices-*-deployment.yaml** file per module.

 Kubernetes service configuration is described in **spring-microservices-*-[service|server]\src\main\k8s\spring-microservices-*-service.yaml** file per module.